vlandham/captain_z/out/captain_z.md

 Commotion or no, the town would be awake soon anyways.
 The sky was brighter now.
 The day was coming.

-Wind Drinker steered around two small pirate ships that were floating close to the piers.
+Wind Drinker steered around two small pirate ships that were floating close to the pier.
 The captain and the children stared into the faces of the pirates aboard the nearest one.
 They were all glaring at the runaway ship, but weren't moving to stop it.
 Every few seconds they would look back toward the entrance to the port, as if expecting a signal of some sort.

 Wind Drinker was half way to freedom when that signal came.